-Non-recreational visits are not subject to entrance or other fees, posing management and maintenance cost issues for parks.
 Non-recreation trips have decreased by about 1.4 percent per year since 2001 and appear to be strongly linked to commute trips to employment centers.
 The drop in non-recreation visitation is not uniform park-to- park.
 At issue are the costs associated with maintaining pavement condition from high traffic volumes which are not subject to entrance fees, as well as higher speeds and safety concerns with commuters vs. those looking for a leisurely park experience.
 Non-recreation travel remains a significant problem in many parks bisected by non-NPS routes.
 Recent decreases may be correlated with the health of local economies, since the majority of non-recreational trips are associated with commuting through parks to and from major employment centers.
 As the national economy recovers, non-recreational commuting trips can be expected to regenerate in proportion to employment recovery.